kFlynns/oo.js/README.md

 # Features
 - creating instances of "classes"
-- automatic creation of getter- and setter methods for propertys
+- automatic creation of getter- and setter methods for properties
 - getter and setter can be overwritten as all members
 - inheritance of classes
-- polymorphism, childs can bea threated as it's parent(s)
+- polymorphism, children can bea threaded as it's parent(s)
 - automatic collection of all instances in a container
-- identifiing instances via an automatic id
+- identifying instances via an automatic id
 - create singleton objects
 - execute the parents version of overwritten methods on actual context